maxdan94/RandNE/README.md

 ## to compile:

-gcc scalemb.c -o scalemb -O9 -lm
+gcc RandNE.c -o RandNE -O9 -lm

 ## to execute:

-./scalemb net.txt emb.txt d q a0 a1 ... aq
+./RandNE net.txt emb.txt d q a0 a1 ... aq
 - net.txt should contain on each line: "u v\n" that is the input undirected graph.
 - emb.txt contains the resulting embedding (d floats on each line)
 - d is the dimention of the embeding